MIT Legacy Acceptance Rate

 You should “seek out initiatives, events, and experiences that inspire your creativity and leadership, that connect you with peers and adults who bring out the best in you, and that is so enjoyable that you don’t mind the labor required,” advises MIT.

 In essence, MIT wants you to push yourself “in the areas that [you] find most intriguing.”
-Schmill asserts that too many students take a “backwards” strategy, selecting their college of choice before deciding on their course of study and extracurricular pursuits.
+Schmill asserts that too many students take a “backward” strategy, selecting their college of choice before deciding on their course of study and extracurricular pursuits.
 The alternative, according to him, is to “first decide what they are interested in, then decide on what classes and activities to pursue, and only then think about which universities would be a wonderful fit.”

 Showcase Your Spirit of Cooperation and Collaboration